rc2dev/dotfiles/README.md

 The installation is done with GNU Stow.
 First, `cd` to the chosen group, then apply stow to whatever software you want, targetting the home directory.

-For example, if you want to install my Arch's Bash configs:
+For example, if you want to install my Bash config:

 ```
-cd arch
+cd main
 stow -t ~ bash
 ```

-Or if you want to install my whole Pi configs:
+Or if you want to install my whole Pi config:

 ```
 cd pi